 Considering my love of cheese and mushroom toasties, it is only adequate that I serve the soup with cheesy bread stick as the perfect accompaniament to this heart and soul-warming dish.

-Smashed potato, leek and mushroom soup with cheesy herb bread
+Smashed potato, leek and mushroom with cheesy herb bread

 - salt and pepper to taste

-- 2 white sourdough rolls, cut in half // 4 slices sourdough bread // gluten-free bread
+- 2 in white sourdough rolls cuthalf or 4 slices sourdough bread or gluten-free bread

 - 4 tsp dried Italian herbs

-Heat butter // oil in a large stockpot.
+- Heat butter in a large stockpot.
 Add onion and leeks.
 Cook stirring until translucent and lightly browned.
 Add button mushrooms and stir well.
 When slightly browned, add stock and bring to the boil, then add potatoes.

-Cook until the potatoes are soft (20 minutes).
+- Cook until the potatoes are soft (20 minutes).
 Add milk and cook for further 5 minutes.
 Season with salt and pepper.
-Using a soup ladel, smash the potatoes gently ensuring that some cubes retain their shape.
+Using a soup ladle, smash the potatoes gently ensuring that some cubes retain their shape.
 Turn off the heat and allow to cool slightly before serving.